seulba/CEG3006-Project-Group-8/README.md

 </details>
 <details>
 <summary><strong>Syaakir</strong></summary>
 Throughout this project, I was able to work well with my team to develop our V2P system.
 We contributed together to different parts of the project, including the decision logs and overall system design.
 I was involved in working on some of the decision logs, such as refining how the system alerts drivers and how excessive alerts could affect performance.
 I also contributed to drafting one of the use cases, which was later refined with feedback from my team.
 I took part in discussions to better understand how the system works and to help identify any gaps in our idea.
 There were times where I was unsure about certain concepts, but my teammates helped to clarify them, and I was able to learn from both the project and the team.
-Overall, this project was a good learning experience for me, as I was able to improve my understanding of vehicular communication systems and engineering design thinking while also working collaboratively with my team.
+Overall, this project was a good learning experience for me as I got to work on the decision logs, system design, and use case drafting allowing me to gain a better understanding of vehicular communication systems and engineering design thinking.I also learnt the importance of teamwork, discussion, and feedback in improving our ideas.

 </details>
 <details>
 <summary><strong>Wenhui</strong></summary>